friendly-project/doclint/Standards/EN.md

 ### DOC-EN18

-**Use digits instead of words for numbers over nine.** For 10 and above, use digits.
-Numbers below 10 can be misread as letters, such as `1` and `I`.
+**Use words instead of digits for numbers under 10.** For 10 and above, use digits.
+Digits below 10 can be misread as letters, such as `1` and `I`.

 - "1, 2, 3" is "one, two, three"
 - "twelve, thirteen, fourteen" is "12, 13, 14"